-With its brand new SBHC opening soon, the time is right for an increased focus on school wellness at WOMS.
-With a new principal and almost all new teaching staff, essential groundwork must be laid before establishing a School Wellness Council.
-To this end, SBHC leaders are actively cultivating an interest in health and wellness among students, parents, teachers, and administrators - empowering future champions by introducing them to the challenges faced by their community and the opportunities for making meaningful, lasting change.
+With its new SBHC, WOMS is increasing its focus on school wellness.
+With a new principal and almost all new teaching staff, a new School Wellness Council was the logical next step to make lasting changes in the community.
+To establish the Wellness Council, SBHC leaders actively cultivated an interest in health and wellness among students, parents, teachers, and administrators - and empowered future champions by introducing them to the challenges faced by their community and the opportunities for making meaningful, lasting change.

 Students are engaged in gardening and cooking activities, as well as in a leadership group charged with promoting healthy habits across campus.
 The SBHC Family Resource Coordinator has organized a Family Coalition, and families are attending a regular cooking club in ever greater numbers.
 Teachers and administrators are deepening their understanding of the connection between health and learning.
 There is a growing sense of collaborative commitment to health and wellness, and the SBHC is leading the way.
-Soon, the WOMS community will be ready for the next step: establishing a School Wellness Council.

-About these Case Studies.
+About These Case Studies

 These case studies highlight the contributions that SBHCs and their partners have made to the Bechtel Oakland Wellness Champion Initiative, which aims to reduce obesity among Oakland youth by creating school environments that promote healthy eating, physical activity, and wellness.
 This Initiative serves as a model for implementing wellness policies at the school level.

-To learn more, contact the California School Health Center Association's Technical Assistance Director Samantha Blackburn at (510) 268-1038 or sblackburn@schoolhealthcenters.org.
-You may also wish to visit www.schoolhealthcenters.org.
+To learn more, contact the California School-Based Health Alliance at (510) 268-1260 or info@schoolhealthcenters.org, or visit us online at www.schoolhealthcenters.org.